 Rhodri Davies is Head of Policy at Charities Aid Foundation (CAF) and author of Public Good by Private Means, a book on the history of British philanthropy published in 2016.
 Davies leads Giving Thought, CAF’s think tank focusing on current and future issues affecting philanthropy and civil society.

-Chris Delatorre is a communications consultant at the nexus of science, technology, and philanthropy, helping organizations and communities of practice to ideate, collaborate, and advance a shared vision of sustainability and equity for a cleaner, safer, more just, and abundant future.
+Chris Delatorre is the writer and host of Digital Impact 4Q4, a rapid-fire podcast that answers the who, what, why, and what next for emerging trends in social sector data.
+Chris joined Digital Impact as editor in 2018 and is leading the relaunch of the Digital Impact community.
+He is a communications consultant at the nexus of science, technology, and philanthropy, working with organizations and communities of practice to innovate, collaborate, and advance a shared vision of sustainability and equity for a more just and abundant future.
+At George Mason University, Chris managed editorial for a multimedia resource that earned a model program award from the US Department of Education.
+At WINGS, a global information broker, Chris launched a comms program for a network of 20K organizations in 40 countries.
+At TechSoup, he led a team of experts to position the forum as a global resource, as well as a content partner for brands like Microsoft, Adobe, and Box.
 Chris has contributed to a range of leading-edge publications, including Singularity Hub and Vogue, and worked with the United Nations to promote social good worldwide.
-At George Mason University’s Center for the Advancement of Public Health, he managed editorial for COMPASS, a multimedia resource that earned a model program award from the US Department of Education.
-As the managing editor of WINGS, a global philanthropy information broker, Chris launched a communications program for a network of 20,000 organizations in 40 countries.
-At TechSoup, he led a team of experts to position the forum as a global resource, as well as a content partner for brands like Microsoft, Adobe, Cisco, and Box.
-Chris joined Digital Impact as editor in 2018 and is leading the relaunch of the Digital Impact community.